-One of the dances ‘Speed the Plough’ (FW2050) was published in Sharp’s first Country Dance Book later in the year (Novello 1909 p52).
-Lavercombe is credited in the Acknowledgments section, so Sharp’s visit was timely.
+Most of Lavercombe's dances were published in Sharp’s first Country Dance Book* later in the year (Novello: December 1909).
+These were: Speed the Plough, Bonnets so blue, Tink a Tink, Hunt the Squirrel, The Triumph** and the Ribbon Dance (aka Cumberland Reel).
+Lavercombe is credited in the acknowledgments section of the book, so Sharp’s visit was timely.

 In FW2049 Sharp noted that Lavercombe was 75, born at Puddington in Devon but lately ‘settled in Tetsfield' (Tatsfield), Surrey.
-Click vwml link above.
 He was in fact baptised on 27/2/1835 at Poughill, 2 miles from Puddington - both villages are in mid-Devon, just north of Crediton.
 He was the son of John and Mary Ann Lavercombe.
 Details of his early life are yet to be confirmed but he and his wife Catherine can be found in the 1871 census in Bermondsey, London.
 He was listed as a bootmaker, aged 36, born at ‘Pughill’ Devon; wife Catherine 34 was born at Thrushelton, Devon; eldest child Mary, 9 was born at Stoke Climsland in Cornwall; second child Selina, 5 was born at St Leonards Cornwall; third child John, 3 was born in Exeter.

 In the course of this journeying presumably Lavercombe picked up the various dances.
 In 1881 he was a grocer in Camberwell and in 1891 he was in Tatsfield a ‘retired boot machinist’.
 In the 1911 census Catherine stated that she had borne 6 children, 4 of whom had sadly died.
 John Lavercombe died at Tatsfield on 8/1/1919.